GNGscr/journey-app/README.md

 **Optimized Rendering** - unified repeated **`JSX`** blocks (`destination`/`activity`/`guide`) into a dynamic map structure.

+**Fallback UI** - added Error Boundary to prevent page from crash and to provide a custom fallback component.

-**Future-Ready** - easy to expand, migrate data sources, or enhance`UX` without breaking the architecture.
+**Future-Ready** - easy to expand, migrate data sources, or enhance `UX` without breaking the architecture.

 ---